 The large shed at the rear of the main museum building contains further displays of a mechanical and technological nature.
 On Wednesdays, you’ll find museum volunteers tinkering away in the machinery workshop out back.
 You are invited to pop your head in and see what they’re working on.

-In the lean-to on the left are a couple of 1920’s tractors, a wool press and some horse drawn farming implements including a seed drill, two hay tedders, two fertilizer spreaders, a tipping cart with a Case bulldozer tucked away at the rear.
+In the lean-to on the left is a Boothmac hay baler a 1920s’ rowcrop tractor and some horse drawn farming implements including a seed drill, two hay tedders, two fertilizer spreaders, a tipping cart with a Case bulldozer tucked away at the rear.
 The double doors st the rear are two of the doors taken from the St Columba church when it was upgraded many years ago, the pair of doors mounted to the left are the internal doors of the church

 Many of the larger items and the working machines are displayed on the right-hand side of this area, as is a large number of stationary engines the Museum has in its collection.